Architecture

 Partial Failures

-If one supplier fails, others continue:
+If one provider fails, others continue:

 Caching Strategy